What Happened On This Day October 25 In F1 History?

 1970

-Ferrari’s Jacky Ickx won the final race of the season, the 1970 Mexican Grand Prix, with Clay Regazzoni driving for Ferrari, finishing second.
+Ferrari’s Jacky Ickx won the final race of the season, the 1970 Mexican Grand Prix, with Clay Regazzoni driving for Ferrari, finishing second for a team 1-2 finish.
 The podium was completed by New Zealander Denny Hulme, who finished third for McLaren.
 The start was delayed due to the huge crowd, which spilt onto the track at various points before the race started, leading to safety concerns the race may be cancelled.
 Despite these issues, the race began, delayed by almost two hours, and Ickx’s victory secured his place as runner-up in the 1970 Drivers’ Championship.
 In a poignant moment, drivers and teams remembered Jochen Rindt, who had already posthumously won the title following his tragic death earlier that season.

 Due to crowd control issues, the Mexican Grand Prix was removed from the 1971 Formula One calendar.
 After a fifteen-year absence, it returned to the championship in 1986.